 Philippine manufacturers of personal protective equipment (PPE) urged the government to buy medical-grade masks and coveralls from Filipino companies who produce the prized pandemic items.

-The Confederation of Philippine Manufacturers of PPE (CPMP) – a group of 5 electronics and garment manufacturers with decades of experience – made the appeal in a press briefing on Friday, August 21.
+The Coalition of Philippine Manufacturers of PPE (CPMP) – a group of 5 electronics and garment manufacturers with decades of experience – made the appeal in a press briefing on Friday, August 21.

 The group, composed of Medtecs International Corporation Ltd, EMS Components Assembly Incorporated, Reliance Producers Cooperative, Luen Thai International Group Philippines Incorporated, and Tacca Industries Pty Ltd, came together during the coronavirus pandemic.